-IR evaluations straddle a spectrum between two opposite, but complementary views: a user-centered and a system-centered [12].
-The goal of user-centered evaluations is to quantify whether people can use a system to retrieve relevant documents.
-These evaluations provide rich qualitative data about the users' interactions with the system, for instance, from experiments with users in a laboratory [13] or in their natural environment (in-situ) [14].
-The goal of system-centered evaluations is to quantify whether a system retrieves relevant documents, independently of how well users interact with it.
+IR evaluations straddle two opposite, but complementary views: a user-centered and a system-centered [12].
+The goal of user-centered evaluations is to measure how people can use a system to retrieve relevant documents.
+These evaluations provide rich qualitative data about user interactions with the system, for instance, from experiments with users in a laboratory [13] or in their natural environment (in-situ) [14].
+The goal of system-centered evaluations is to quantify the extent to which a system retrieves relevant documents, independently of how well users interact with it.
 The most popular example is the Cranfield paradigm established in the 1960s by Cleverton.
-This paradigm defines the creation of test collections for evaluating retrieval results composed by three parts: (1) a corpus representative of the items (often documents) that will be encountered in a real search environment; (2) a set of topics describing users information needs; and (3) relevance judgments (a.k.a. grels) indicating the degree of relevance of each document retrieved for each topic.
+This paradigm defines the creation of test collections for evaluating retrieval results composed by three parts: (1) a corpus representative of the items (often documents) that will be encountered in a real search environment; (2) a set of topics describing user information needs; and (3) relevance judgments (a.k.a. grels) indicating the degree of relevance of each document retrieved for each topic.
 The effectiveness of an IR system is then measured by comparing its results against the known relevant documents for each topic.
-Our proposed methodology follows the Cranfield paradigm, but it is an extension for web archives.
+Our proposed methodology follows the Cranfield paradigm, extending it to address the specificities of web archives.